slowthink/hello-world/README.md

 Hi there
 I want to accumulate the core value with history safely, permanently.

-this is first trial for using git!
+This is first trial for using git!